Course Outline

 - IPv6 characteristics and comparison to IPv4

-- Packet structure and headers (brief)
+- Packet structure and headers (brief overview)

 - IPv6 addresses and address categories